SST-RAE/scout_ros2/README.md

 # ROS2 Packages for Scout Mobile Robot

+## Note
+The CAN communication between the Raspberry Pi and the computer happens in this SDK [ugv_sdk](https://github.com/westonrobot/ugv_sdk).
+Need to follow SDK initialisation instructions inside repo on robot first use.

 ## Packages

 This repository contains minimal packages to control the scout robot using ROS.